-Business A722/F722 Market Trading and Risk Management Fall 2020 Course Outline Finance and Business Economics DeGroote School of Business McMaster University
+Business A722/F722 Market Trading and Risk Management Fall 2021 Course Outline Finance and Business Economics DeGroote School of Business McMaster University

-COURSE OBJECTIVE
+COURSE OBJECTIVES

-This cross-listed (Accounting and Financial Management Services & Finance and Business Economics) experimental course attempts to develop practical skills in trading financial securities with a focus on risk management and return enhancement through role-playing.
+The experimental course attempts to develop practical skills in trading financial securities with a focus on risk management and return enhancement through role-playing.
 The course deals comprehensively with the increased importance played by risk and uncertainty in today's financial markets.
+The course employs synchronous and asynchronous learning and uses industry tools such as Thomson Reuters Refinitiv and Bloomberg Professional, through the school's vlab and DTC remote access.